njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-breadcrumbs.rst

 *******************
 Styling with CSS
 *******************
 If you prefer to use CSS to style elements, bundle the **breadcrumbs.css** file with your application's CSS.
-Then apply the ``.vui-breadcrumbs`` class to your breadcrumb container, which is typically an orderer list.
+Then apply the ``.vui-breadcrumbs`` class to your breadcrumb container, which is typically an ordered list.

 .. role:: example

 :example:`Example`

 .. raw:: html